isc-projects/isc-dnssec-guide/doc/introduction.rst

 receives a query from a client to lookup a name like ``www.isc.org``.
-The recursive name server tracks down the authoritative name server(s) responsible, sends the query to one of the authoritative name servers, and waits for the authoritative name server to respond with the answer.
+The recursive name server tracks down the authoritative name server(s) responsible, sends the query to one of the authoritative name servers, and waits for it to respond with the answer.

 With DNSSEC validation enabled, a validating recursive name server (a.k.a. a *validating resolver*) asks for additional resource